alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ### Configuring Wireless ZigBee USB Gateway

 The wireless ZigBee USB Gateway is discovered automatically and added in Inbox.
+Configuration using `.things` file is not yet supported.

 Manual configuration *is not supported* at the moment.